vishwanathdalvi/Proposal/README.md

     The data is complied in rape_vs_toilet.csv

 Figure 2:
-    Since Figure 1 seems to show a relation between toilet access and respect for women in large states, it was interesting to explore the correlations in the sub-districts of one large state.
+    Since Figure 1 seems to show a relation between toilet access and respect for women statewise, it was interesting to explore the correlations in the sub-districts of one large state.
     The state chosen was Maharashtra since the districts here show wide variety in affluence.